Working in Asia

 Working with multinational corporations in 14 countries throughout Asia, we help tackle corruption and strengthen compliance by deepening understanding of ethical risks and winning employee commitment.

 Our clients are focused on promoting an ethical workplace culture not simply ensuring they comply with local laws and regulations.
 To build an ethical culture, we help employees understand the ethical risks in a global marketplace, how to protect their company’s reputation, and what it means to act ethically consistent with the corporate code of conduct, values or ethics statement.
 In particular, we promote integrity by enabling employees to safely raise issues of concern.

 Our initiatives are designed to provide quality workplace learning opportunities for leaders so they can manage the ethical risks that arise in their organisational context.
 We enhance employee professional development by building their capacity to manage ethical challenges as they arise.
 Promoting personal accountability is the cornerstone of our programs and is as applicable at the leadership level as at the most junior levels.

-One signature program in now in its fifth year delivering continuous improvement and measurable benefits to its sponsor including:
+One signature program is now in its 5th year delivering continuous improvement and measurable benefits to its sponsor including:

 - High managerial engagement with the concept of ethical leadership and its role in creating ethical cultures

 - Middle management learning programs promoting skills identifying and managing ethical risks

 - Benchmarks of ethical and compliance framework in operations across 14 different countries

 - The development and monitoring of continuous improvement metrics including the cultural embedding of ethical accountability.